 Lauren and Shawn grew up near there, so the location was perfectly convenient in that regard, as well.

 As we photographers do, I was stalking my weather app for a week before the wedding, it called for rain.
 We had a back-up venue ready in case the ceremony needed to be moved indoors.
-And even though it was still calling for rain the day before the ceremony, Lauren had faith that it wasn’t going to ruin her day.
+It was still calling for rain the day before the ceremony, but Lauren had faith that it wasn’t going to ruin her day.
 And she was absolutely right!

 After doing the detail photos and documenting the beautiful bride “getting-ready,” I headed over to Mt.
 Pleasant (Lauren, Shawn and I had met there a couple weeks prior to have our game plan secure) to document the gents near the ancient barn.